-Furthering his achievements as President of CONCACAF, Webb also became FIFA Vice President and an official member of the governing body’s Executive Committee.
-Moreover, on March 2013 Webb was appointed by FIFA President Joseph Blatter as Chairman of the FIFA anti-discrimination task force, which will oversee all matters related to discrimination within global football.
+Furthering his achievements as President of CONCACAF, Webb also became FIFA Vice President and a member of the governing body’s Executive Committee.
+Moreover, on March 2013 Webb was appointed by FIFA President Joseph Blatter as Chairman of the FIFA Anti-Racism and Discrimination Task Force, which oversees all matters related to discrimination within global football.

-At the time of his appointment, in 2012, Webb was President of the Cayman Islands Football Association (CIFA).
-During his 21 years as head of CIFA, he sought to be a bridge-builder and passionate leader who contributed to grow the legacy of the sport by ensuring fair play on and off the field.
+In 2012, at the time of his CONCACAF appointment, Webb was President of the Cayman Islands Football Association (CIFA).
+Throughout his 21 years as head of CIFA, he has been and continues to be a bridge-builder and passionate leader who contributed to grow the legacy of the sport by ensuring fair play on and off the field.

 His devotion to football and to get the sport on the world stage enabled CIFA to become member of both CONCACAF and FIFA in 1992.
-CIFA’s accomplishments under Webb’s administration and leadership were widely recognized and in 1994 he was co-opted as a member of the CFU Executive Committee, and member of FIFA’s Protocol Committee in 1995.
-Prior to his election at CIFA, Webb served as President of the local football club Strikers FC.
+CIFA’s accomplishments under Webb’s administration and leadership were widely recognized and as a result, in 1994 he was co-opted as a member of the CFU Executive Committee.
+A year later, he was appointed to FIFA’s Protocol Committee.
+Prior to his election at CIFA, he was a member of its Executive Committee and served as President of the local football club Strikers FC.

 Moreover, within FIFA’s governing body, in 2002 Webb became Deputy Chairman of the FIFA Internal Audit Committee and subsequently Chairman in 2011.
 He is a former member of FIFA’s Transparency and Compliance Committee and, most recently, was appointed as member of FIFA’s Strategic, Finance, Organizing World Cup and Emergency Committees.